 By popular demand, pleading, threats to do bodily harm and sheer desire by fans and readers, she completed the sequel to Departures, titled Connecting.
 Connecting hit the shelves of all bookstores in March of 2005 features most of the characters in Departures and a few new characters.

 Yes--now you can have more of Adrienne in her new releases titled The Bitch Tried To Steal My Husband's Body and Lust, Lies and Two Wives and Arrivals.
 They are available everywhere.
 Check them out on this site--opening chapters available for you to read.

-Hot Dogs, which you have impatiently awaited--will be coming in the Spring of 2012.
+Hot Dogs, which you have impatiently awaited--will be coming in 2020.

 Sit back, relax and laugh your butt off-Adrienne's gonna continue to make you love her.